 Professional appointments:

-11/18 - present - Research Scientist - Washington University in St. Louis
+11/18 - 3/20 - Research Scientist - Department of Energy, Environmental and Chemical Engineering, Washington University in St. Louis

-About me: I am presently a Research Scientist at Washington University in St. Louis in the lab of Prof. Vijay Ramani where I engineer electrochemical energy conversion and storage devices for grid-scale energy storage, electric automotive drive-trains and for use in the extreme environments of space and the deep ocean.
-I am also the technology to market lead for a $2M Advanced Research Projects Agency- Energy (ARPA-E) project seeking to develop anion exchange membranes for redox flow batteries.
+About me: I am presently a Tenure-track Assistant Professor in the Department of Biomedical Engineering and Chemical Engineering at the University of Texas at San Antonio.
+Prior to this I was a Senior Staff Research Scientist (equivalent to a research assistant professor with the ability to submit grants as a Co-PI) at Washington University in St. Louis in the lab of Prof. Vijay Ramani.
+I engineer electrochemical energy conversion and storage devices for grid-scale energy storage, electric automotive drive-trains and for use in the extreme environments of space and the deep ocean.
+I am also the technology to market lead for a $4M Advanced Research Projects Agency- Energy (ARPA-E) project seeking to develop anion exchange membranes for redox flow batteries.

-I obtained my PhD in Chemical Engineering from the Illinois Institute of Technology where I was at various times the Energy Technology Fellow and Dean's Scholar.
+I obtained my PhD in Chemical Engineering from the Illinois Institute of Technology with Prof. Jai Prakash.
+Over the course of my PhD, I was at various times the Energy Technology Fellow and Dean's Scholar.
 During the course of my PhD, I worked with the Toyota Research Institute of North America (TRINA) to understand the oxygen reduction reaction (ORR) in high energy density lithium-oxygen batteries.
 The insights from my work resulted in 6 papers and a granted US patent for lithium-oxygen battery cathode catalysts.

 Following my PhD, I joined Washington University as a postdoc in 2017 to work on large scale redox flow batteries.
-I was promoted to the position of Research Scientist towards the end of 2018.
+I was promoted to the position of Research Scientist towards the end of 2018 and assumed the Senior Staff Research Scientist role in early 2020.
 In these roles I have also helped lead the technology development, intellectual property protection and tech-to-market activities for the above mentioned ARPA-E project.
 This has resulted in $100,000 in external funding for technology translation and in 4 patents filed.

 Please look around and feel free to contact me with any queries.